-Additional Corporate Financial and Strategic Performance Goals for 2020 1 t Below Goal At Goal Above Goal Brand equity and market performance Increasing market share in select markets. Х Innovation Attaining adjusted net sales from innovation goals (one and three year measures) in new products and line extensions in 2020. Х Diversity and inclusion Making progress on goals for women in senior roles globally and ethnic minorities in senior roles in the United States. , Х
+Additional Corporate Finance ial and Strategic Performance Goals for 2020 Final Result t Below Goal At Goal Above Goal Brand equity and market performance > Increasing market share in select markets. Х Innovation Attaining net sales from innovation goals (one and three year measures) in new products and line extensions in 2020.
+X Diversity and inclusion Making progress on goals for women in senior roles globally and ethnic minorities in senior roles in the United States. Х